emberjs/website/source/blog/2016-01-23-core-team-face-to-face-january-2016.md

 Angular and React.

 By focusing first on raw capabilities before ease-of-use, you keep the scope constrained.
-You can ship features faster, and by exposing the just the building blocks, you can let experimentation and competition in the ecosystem find an API that developers love&mdash;without breaking backwards compatibility.
+You can ship features faster, and by exposing just the building blocks, you can let experimentation and competition in the ecosystem find an API that developers love&mdash;without breaking backwards compatibility.

 The same thing is starting to happen in Ember.
 Two illustrative examples